tytydraco/yessleep/out/Im_a_student_doctor_My_first_patient_is_the_reason_I_might_die_tonight.md

 And now—this.

 I came home and the house was dark.
 I live alone, in a two-storey terrace.
-Usually it feels cozy.
+Usually it feels cosy.
 Not tonight.

 I locked the door, flicked the hallway light on.